Sachin Yadav (javelin thrower)

 Sachin Yadav (born 25 October 1999) is an Indian javelin thrower.
-He competed at the 2025 World Championships, where he narrowly missed a medal with a fourth-place finish.
-He has won a silver medal at the 2025 Asian Championships.
+He won the silver medal at the 2025 Asian Championships.

 Early life

 Sachin Yadav hails from Khekada town in Bagpat district of Uttar Pradesh.
 Initially passionate about cricket, his athletic potential was recognized by neighbor and athlete Sandeep Yadav, who observed Sachin's strong shoulders during a local cricket match.
 Under Sandeep's guidance, Sachin transitioned to javelin throw at the age of 19.
 Standing at 6 feet 5 inches, his physique is considered advantageous for the sport.

 Career

-2024

-Representing the Uttar Pradesh Police, he clinched the gold medal at the All India Police Athletics Championships with a throw of 84.21 m, breaking a 30-year-old meet record previously held by Satbir Singh.

-He then secured the gold medal at the Indian Grand Prix 3 with a throw of 82.69 m.

-Yadav then earned a silver medal at the National Open Athletics Championships with a best throw of 79.80 m.

 2025

-On 12 February, he won the gold medal at the 38th National Games, with a personal best and meet record throw of 84.39 m.
+In February, he won the gold medal at the 38th National Games, with a personal best and meet record throw of 84.39 m.

 Yadav then followed it up with a silver medal at the Asian Championships, with a personal best of 85.16 m, missing the gold medal by just 1.24 m won by the then Olympic gold medalist Arshad Nadeem.

 At the inaugural edition of the Neeraj Chopra Classic meet, Yadav narrowly missed the podium, finishing fourth with a throw of 82.33 m.

 At the World Championships, he finished ninth in the qualification round with a throw of 83.67 m, and narrowly missed a medal by placing fourth in the finals with a personal best throw of 86.27 m.